learn-co-students/sinatra-mvc-file-structure-v-000/README.md

 ## Overview

-We're going to review the file structure we'll be using for our MVC Sinatra applications.
+We'll review the file structure we'll be using for our MVC Sinatra applications.

+## Objectives

+1. Explain the files and folders in a Sinatra MVC file structure
+2. Describe the different folders in the `app` directory and create new files and add code to these folders
+3. Complete and run a Sinatra MVC application

+## Keeping Code Organized

 We could, if we wanted to, write our entire app in a single file.
 As you might imagine, this would make things very difficult to read and debug.

 Keeping our code organized is crucial when developing complex applications.
 This concept is called `separation of concerns` and `single responsibility`.
 Each file in our application will have a different responsibility and we'll keep these responsibilities split up into reasonable chunks.

-You'll be coding along in this walk-through.
+You'll be coding along in this lesson so fork and clone this lab.
 There are tests to run to make sure your solutions are working.
 Find the instructions underneath the descriptions for each file you'll be editing.

 ## What does a Sinatra MVC File Structure Look Like?

 Take a look at the file structure in this directory.
-You'll want to fork and clone this directory locally.
 It's okay if it feels overwhelming at first.
 We're going to walk through the different files and folders and discuss what their responsibilities are.

 ```bash
 ├── Gemfile